RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-07-30-challenge.md

 In the case of a tie, the winner is selected as the file has been sent first.

-The winner must do a Hangout with the organizers of the conference explaining how to fix the problem, and this hangout will be published in Ruby meetups and the conference channel.
+The winner must do a Hangout with the organizers of the conference explaining how the solution was implemented, and this hangout will be posted in Ruby meetups and the conference channel.

-1st place will get her/his entry, 2nd and 3rd will have exclusive discounts, you can not miss this opportunity.
+1st place will get her/his entry for free
+For the 2nd place, up to 5 participants will receive a 50% discount and for the 3rd place up to 13 parcicipants will receive a 25% discount, you can not miss this opportunity.

 * * *